-If you can choose your super fund and you want your employer to pay your SG or award contributions, (including any salary sacrifice contributions you may choose to make), to MYONESUPER you need to give your employer a Choice of fund form nominating MYONESUPER as your chosen fund.
+If you can choose your super fund and you want your employer to pay your SG or award contributions, (including any salary sacrifice contributions you may choose to make), to Lesf and Macmahon Super you need to give your employer a Choice of fund form nominating Lesf and Macmahon Super as your chosen fund.
 The Choice of fund form can be downloaded from the Secure Online Portal.

-If you cannot choose, or you do not tell your employer which super fund to pay your SG or award contributions to, your employer, under law, must pay those contributions to a fund with a MySuper product as your 'default' super fund.
+If you do not make a choice, or you do not tell your employer which super fund to pay your SG or award contributions to, your employer, under law, may pay those contributions to a fund with a MySuper product as your 'default' super fund, or other fund as directed by the Commissioner of Taxation.
+Lesf and Macmahon Super offers a MySuper product called 'Passive Growth MySuper'.
+Registered to BPAY Pty Ltd ABN 69 079 137 518